Chrysler 300: Base

 The basic 300 includes 17-inch wheels, wheel covers, four-wheel disc brakes, a single disc CD player, an auxiliary input jack, a power driver seat, and a four-speed (42RLE) automatic transmission.
 It uses a 2736 cc EER V6 rated at 190 hp.
 In Canada, it came standard with the Touring model's 3518 cc V6 engine.
 The vehicle comes with standard rear-wheel drive and available all-wheel drive.
 The basic 300 model was renamed to LX for 2008 and remains the code name for the platform.

 Touring

 The Touring model uses a 3518 cc V6, producing 250 hp and 250 lbft of torque, either a four- or five-speed transmission depending on the year and drive configuration, and comes with 17-inch aluminum wheels, AM/FM radio with CD player and auxiliary audio jack, Electronic Stability Program (ESP), remote keyless entry, leather-trimmed seats, and Sirius Satellite Radio.
 This model was renamed Touring Plus for the 2009 and 2010 model years.

 Limited

 The Limited model included the Touring model's 3.5 L V6 engine, generating 250 hp and 250 lb·ft and either a four- or five-speed transmission depending on the year and drive configuration.
-Additional features included 18-inch chrome-clad aluminum road wheels and anti-roll bars.
+Additional features included 17 or 18-inch chrome-clad aluminum road wheels (depending on year), and anti-roll bars, chrome-ringed gauges from the 300c, Chrysler's EVIC system that was standard on V8 models, dual-zone automatic climate control, available navigation, automatic headlights, hands-free calling, Boston Acoustics audio system, parking sensors, and in later years, the same fascia as that of the 300c.